Skip to content

 }

-SubTest1 may be used to check login with valid credentials, Main.js from SubTest1 looks like:
+SubTest1 can be used to check login with valid credentials.
+The Main.js file for SubTest1 looks like this:

 function Test(params)